Ping-Hsuan-Yu/HomePage/README.md

 # HomePage
-There are four function on this page
+There are four functions on this page
 * Local weather
 * Show age in a fun way
 * Google search